klindsay28/Newton-Krylov_OOC/docs/source/dev-guide/testing-coding-practices.rst

 Because the test_problem model produces different answers on different platforms, baseline comparisons do not check for equality.
 They instead use ``numpy.isclose``.

-Tests executed via travis-ci are performed with python versions 3.6, 3.7, and 3.8.
+Tests executed via travis-ci are performed with python versions 3.6, 3.7, 3.8, and 3.9.
-Conda is currently unable to create environments with the required pakages using earlier versions of python.
+Conda is currently unable to create environments with the required packages using earlier versions of python.

 The solver has been run for the cime_pop model with the iage and abio_dic_dic14 tracer modules successfully on the NCAR/CISL machine cheyenne using python3.6.